CHECK OUT THE VIDEOS NOW

 President and Chief Executive Officer, Toronto Region Board of Trade

-Head of Investigations, Intelligence and Protective Intelligence, Facebook
+Head of Global Security, Investigations, Intelligence, Protective Intelligence and Protective Services, Facebook

 Mr. D’Souza is a seasoned, results-producing leader with experience steering and directing all aspects of risk management, security processes, investigations and intelligence frameworks.
 He has extensive international skills through working, travelling and living in North America, Europe, Asia, the Middle East and North Africa.
 He spent close to a decade with the Toronto Police Service, the majority of which, he was involved in an undercover capacity dealing with major, large-scale investigations.
 He has led several cases to successful conclusions through every level of the court system.
 In addition to working for large multi-national organizations, Mr. D’Souza also spent time consulting on regulatory requirements and laws, as they apply to business, ensuring compliance across a wide cross-section of financial, retail and commercial sectors.